 Another approach to combating fast fashion is to reduce one’s personal carbon footprint through responsible consumption.
 This can be achieved by:

-- Buying second-hand clothing, which reduces demand for new garments and extends the life cycle of existing clothes.
+- Buying second-hand clothing and accessories, which reduces demand for new garments and extends the life cycle of existing clothes.

 - Upcycling and repurposing garments, which involves creatively transforming old or damaged clothing into new, wearable items.